Civic Engagement: How to Get Involved While Protecting Your Mental Health

 Collecting Resources

 Collecting and distributing resources such as food, clothing, or school supplies is another way to contribute to your community, especially if you enjoy hands-on work and want to see the immediate positive impact of your efforts.
-You could work with a mutual aid group, domestic violence shelter, or another community organization.
+You could work with a religious congregation or nonprofit, mutual aid group, domestic violence shelter, or another community organization.
 Be sure to check first to make sure your efforts are in line with what they actually need, and don’t be offended if they request different items to be collected or suggest other ways to contribute.

 Protest Movements